gabeklein/expressive-mvc/README.md

 }
 ```

-Consumers can drive classical components easily, assuming the values on state match up with expected props.
+Consumers allow state to drive classical components easily, assuming the values on that state match up with expected props.

 <h3 id="consumer-tap"><code>tap</code> Prop</h3>

-If rendered output isn't needed, you can pass a function to the `tap` prop.
+If rendered output isn't needed, you can define a handler on the `tap` prop.
 This is better for side-effects, more specific to a UI than a controller itself.
-> Allows for `async`, since return value (a promise) can be ignored.
+> Also allows for `async`, since return value (a promise) can be ignored.

 ```jsx
 const ActiveConsumer = () => {